glaubius/breshka-garden/content/snyder2017.md

 10. Believe in truth
 11. Investigate - learn more
 12. Make eye contact and small talk - stay in touch with surroundings.
 "A smile, a handshake, or a word of greeting - banal gestures in a normal situation - took on great significance.
 When friends, colleagues, and acquaintances looked away or crossed the street to avoid contact, fear grew."
 82
-13. Practice corporeal politics - make new friends and resist together; but unlike Snyder, I don't think it has to be protest, especially not now ( see Bevins "If We Burn" esp. last chapter on problems of protest first attitude).
+13. Practice corporeal politics - make new friends and resist together; but unlike Snyder, I don't think it has to be protest, especially not now ( see [[bevins2023 | Bevins "If We Burn"]] esp. last chapter on problems of protest first attitude).
 Start with Mutual Aid, because as Snyder describes in Poland, need Solidarity first!!
 14. Establish a private life - digital security
 15. Contribute to good causes - political or not
 16. Learn from peers in other countries - keep up with friends abroad